DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 * You will need to run `render-configs.sh` before running integration tests.

 * Certain environment variables need to be set beforehand.
-Instances of `zzz` should be replaced by your initials or the environment (i.e. `dev`):
+Instances of `ZZ` should be replaced by your initials or the environment (i.e. `dev`):